jasonelhaderi/pypsqueak/docs/source/index.rst

 Overview
 --------
-pypSQUEAK is an API for writing quantum programs in Python.
+Pypsqueak is an API for writing quantum programs in Python.
+It runs on a simulated backend with the long-term goal of adapting it to run in a hardware-agnostic fashion.
-The programs themselves consist of a sequence of SQUEAK (**Semantic Quantum Expression Architecture**) instructions.
-Program execution is simulated on a virtual machine.

-*More intro stuff soon.*

 Contents
 --------